The real story of psychiatry

 This ‘theory’ began to unravel with the first observations some of the results of these antidepressant drugs’ were simply a placebo response:

 “We identified 252 placebo-controlled trials (26 324 patients on placebo) done between 1978 and 2015.
 There was a structural break in 1991, and since then, the average placebo response rates in antidepressant trials have remained constant in the range between 35% and 40%”.
-Placebo response rates in antidepressant trials: a systematic review of published and unpublished double-blind randomised controlled studies.
-2016.
-17

-Then it was found that one-third of all patients said to have major depressive disorder simply did not respond to antidepressants – explained by a new label: Treatment-Resistant Depression 18
+Then it was found that one-third of all patients said to have major depressive disorder simply did not respond to antidepressants – explained by a new label: Treatment-Resistant Depression 28

 And in 2022 a major review of all available evidence regarding the serotonin theory of depression found there was no scientific evidence at all:

 “This review suggests that the huge research effort based on the serotonin hypothesis has not produced convincing evidence of a biochemical basis to depression.
 This is consistent with research on many other biological markers.
 We suggest it is time to acknowledge that the serotonin theory of depression is not empirically substantiated.”
-19

 Appalling side effects are often played down or not mentioned at all

-As psychotropic drugs mess with the natural brain chemistry they will produce side effects.
+As psychotropic drugs mess with the natural brain chemistry, they will produce side effects.

 Common side effects of antipsychotic and antidepressant drugs can include compulsive movement (akathisia) and twisting of body parts (dystonia).